Patients, Family Members, and Care Support Resources

 General Roles of the Health Care Providers.
 There are three (3) key healthcare providers involved in the eligibility process.
 These providers are the Attending Provider, Consulting Provider, and Counseling Provider.
 The Attending Provider’s role is crucial for the patient to meet eligibility requirements under the OCOCA.
 Here’s a general description of each role:

-1. The Attending Provider (physician or APRN) verifies that the patient is a Hawaii state resident and will make the initial diagnosis and prognosis.
+- The Attending Provider (physician or APRN) verifies that the patient is a Hawaii state resident and will make the initial diagnosis and prognosis.
 He or she will refer the patient to two other providers and confirm with the two providers whether the patient meets the eligibility criteria.
-Patients must provide all the required requests (two oral requests and one written request) to the same Attending Provider.
+Patients must provide all the required requests (two oral requests and one written request) to the Attending Provider.
 Talk with the Attending Provider to ensure oral requests are documented accordingly.

-3. The Counseling Provider is either a psychologist, psychiatrist, licensed clinical social worker (LCSW), licensed marriage and family therapist (LMFT), or Advanced Practice Registered Nurse (APRN) with a psychiatric or clinical nurse specialization.
-He or she is responsible for determining that the patient is capable (e.g., has the mental capacity) and does not appear to be suffering from undertreatment or nontreatment of depression or other conditions which may interfere with the patient’s ability to make an informed decision.
+- The Counseling Provider is either a psychologist, psychiatrist, licensed clinical social worker (LCSW), licensed marriage and family therapist (LMFT), or Advanced Practice Registered Nurse (APRN) with a psychiatric or clinical nurse specialization.
+He or she is responsible for determining that the patient is capable (e.g., has the mental capacity) and does not appear to be suffering from undertreatment or nontreatment of depression or other conditions that may interfere with the patient’s ability to make an informed decision.

 General Process Steps for Patients.
 The steps below are not intended to be an exact representation of the process.
 It is merely a guide of the patient’s process.